Victory Battery Metals Corp.: Victory Announces Debt Settlements

-No finders fees will be paid.
+No finders fees were paid.
 The securities issued will be subject to a four-month and one-day hold period from closing.

 Certain insiders participated in respect to accrued and unpaid fees and expenses.
 The Company is relying on exemptions contained in NI 61-101 from minority approval and valuation requirements for related party transactions.